LangLangBart/boonGUI/.github/README.md

   * Bigger buttons for the construction panel
   * Additional ingame stats about the players
   * All player colors and fruits have more vivid colors.
-  * Increased weapon projectiles, chickens and garrison flag on buildings.
+  * Increased size for all weapon projectiles, chickens and garrison flags on every building.
-  * The HUD in the centre shows the values of the individual units.
-Relics show their auras and treasures their contents.
   * All heroes have a large visible object flowing over their head, making them easier to see on the battlefield.
+  * Individually selected units show attack and resistance values, relics show their auras and treasures show their contents.

-### 🌊 Miscellaneous UI improvements
+### 🎯 Miscellaneous UI improvements
   * **Camera:** Change the camera settings in the options.
   * **Lobby:** Quick access buttons below the chat input.
   * **Main menu:** New background image